Robin Guy

 Robin Guy (14 June 1970 — 8 September 2024) was an English rock drummer known for his live performances and wide-ranging session work.
-Renowned for his tenure with Rachel Stamp, Sham 69, All About Eve, and others, he also famously subbed for Faith No More's Mike Bordin on Top of the Pops and co-founded the band GMT alongside Bernie Tormé and John McCoy.
+He played with Rachel Stamp, Sham 69, All About Eve and others, he also substituted for Faith No More's Mike Bordin on Top of the Pops.
+He co-founded the band GMT alongside Bernie Tormé and John McCoy.

 Guy was celebrated in tribute articles following his death from cancer in September 2024.

 Early life and education

 Robin Guy was born on 14 June 1970 in England.
-He began playing drums in his early teenage years and cited discovering Iron Maiden at age 13 as a pivotal moment in shaping his musical direction.
+He began playing drums in his early teenage years and cited discovering Iron Maiden at the age of 13 as a pivotal moment in shaping his musical direction.

 Although he took a formal drum course early on, he later expressed that his performance style evolved more through experimentation and live playing rather than formal lessons.
 He described adopting unconventional techniques—such as animated motion behind the kit—partly in reaction against rigid teaching methods, which he felt limited his personal expression.

+Personal life

+Guy was married to drummer Jessica Rush after eight years together, from 2023 until his death.
+They were married on June 11, 2023, at Bliss Chapel, in Las Vegas, Nevada.

 Career

 Session and touring work

 Robin Guy began working professionally as a drummer in the early 1990s.
 He performed and recorded with a number of UK and international rock bands across various genres.
 He was a member of the glam rock band Rachel Stamp, and also played live or recorded with acts including Sham 69, All About Eve, Bay City Rollers, Tattoo of Pain, and GMT.
 In addition to his work with Rachel Stamp and Sham 69, Guy also performed with bands including Violent New Breed and Ragdolls.

-In 1997, Guy appeared on the BBC television programme Top of the Pops, standing in for Faith No More drummer Mike Bordin during a live mimed performance of the song “Ashes to Ashes”.
+In 1997, Guy appeared on the BBC television programme Top of the Pops, standing in for Faith No More drummer Mike Bordin during a live mimed performance of the song "Ashes to Ashes".

-In 2002, Robin Guy performed as drummer in Bruce Dickinson's touring band during a European festival series while Iron Maiden was on hiatus.
+In 2002, Guy performed as drummer in Bruce Dickinson's touring band during a European festival series while Iron Maiden was on hiatus.
 The band featured Pete Friesen (guitar) and Chris Dale (bass), and appeared at events such as Wacken Open Air.

 Guy was a founding member of the band GMT, alongside former Gillan members Bernie Tormé and John McCoy, releasing the album Bitter & Twisted in 2006.

-In 2010, Robin Guy was announced as the drummer for Tigertailz for a series of live dates, succeeding Matt Blakout.
+In 2010, Guy was announced as the drummer for Tigertailz for a series of live dates, succeeding Matt Blakout.
 He performed at festivals including Hard Rock Hell and featured on the live recording *Bezerk Live – Burnin’ Fuel*.

 In October 2022, original Tigertailz vocalist Steevi Jaimz performed Young and Crazy live in full at a London concert.
 The band included Robin Guy on drums, guitarist Kai (Esprit D'Air), and bassist Rob Lane.